Those looking to move abroad will want to read up on why expats have been choosing Peru as their new home. Are you considering relocating?

 Along with its fascinating history, Peru is also home to a rich tapestry of cultures, from the early influences of the Incas and the Spanish colonists to the West African and Asian immigrants who arrived centuries later.
 This is reflected in the country’s food, and can be enjoyed in many of the Peruvian dishes we see today.

 Peruvian dishes tend to be a fusion of cuisines, like Chifa, a combination of Peruvian and Chinese flavours.
 This cuisine came about because many Chinese ingredients are hard to find in Peru, so Chinese immigrants had to modify their recipes and incorporate more Peruvian elements.
 The same can be said for Peruvian music – its soundscapes and styles draw on lots of different cultures, from Peru’s Andean and Spanish connections to its African roots.

 4. The weather

 The coastline is mostly desert and has a hot, dry climate throughout the year.
 Inland, towards the Andes, you’ll find yourself in the highlands, which is noticeably different.
-This stretch of land has two particular climates: the wet season, which lasts from December until the end of March, and the dry season, lasting from April through to December.
+This stretch of land has two particular climates: the wet season (December-March) and the dry season (April-November).

 The third region is a stretch of jungle located along the country’s eastern border.
-This area is pretty much permanently humid due to its localised year-round rainfall, but can make for a welcome break if the heat of the capital or coastal cities becomes too much.
+This area is typically humid due to its localised year-round rainfall, but can make for a welcome break if the heat of the capital or coastal cities becomes too much.

 Whether you’re looking to spend your days by the sea, away from the rainfall, or prefer the change and balance that the Andes offer, you should find something to suit you.